 There’s a lot of vegan food to try in Krakow.

 From Polish traditional cuisine with a vegan twist to plant based fast food, Krakow has so many vegan and vegan-friendly places to eat.

-If you’re planning a short city break, you may want to stay longer just to enjoy all the vegan food!
+If you’re planning a short city break in Krakow, you may want to stay longer just to enjoy all the vegan food!

 ֳNo wonder this place has such a high rating on Happy Cow.
 This 100% vegan place is extremely popular in Krakow, simply because they make amazingly delicious vegan kebab.

 The menu is on the wall and includes two sizes of wraps and different veggies and sauces to go with your vegan kebab.

 I had the Hamster kebab, which is the one with peanut butter and coconut sauce.
 It was absolutely perfect.
 I’m not a fan of meat substitutes, so happy to say it didn’t taste anything like meat.

 On another visit I tried the Aloha, which came with mango sauce and marinated pineapple and was just as wonderful.